 2 Timothy 1:7 “God has not given us a spirit of fear, but of power and of love and of a sound mind.”

-Alpha Online Webinar
+Alpha Online with Zoom

 If churches are not able to physically run an Alpha course, we recommend moving Alpha online!
 We firmly believe that as churches innovate in these unforeseen circumstances, God can reach an even greater number of people